brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 6 | Upsample | Temporary2 | Temporary1
 7 | Upsample | Temporary1 | Buffer0

-Reasons why this solutions is superior to conventional Gaussian blur:

-+ Cache friendly due to small kernels and box sampling
-+ Elimates temporal issues and prevents jumping on high-frequency areas
-+ Takes advantage of multiple texels per fetch
-  + 4 texels a fetch in downsampling
-  + 9 texels a fetch in upsampling
-+ Saves bandwidth because it does not a proxy texture of the same resolution
-+ Easily to achieve wide-radii blur at expence of 2 draw-calls per level

 ## Derivatives

-We create a pyramid of discrete derivates using a Sobel filter for this implementation.
-You can calculate the derivatives in each estimation pass to save bandwidth.
+We create a pyramid of **spatial** derivates using a Sobel filter for this shader.
+This pyramid allows the GPU can compute weighted averages over larger spaces.

+We do not need to do the same for **temporal** derivatives because it does not involve spatial variation.

 Pass | Shader | Input | Output
 :--: | :----: | :---: | :----: